This guide will take you through the steps you need to take in order to migrate from Exchange Server 2013 to version 2016.

-Before starting the migration, you need to prepare the environment and ensure that it meets the system requirements.
+Before starting the migration, you need to prepare the environment and ensure that it meets all the essential system requirements.
 Then read the release notes to make sure you won’t have any post-migration issues.
-Ascertain the important parameters of the Exchange server appropriately so that there is sufficient RAM, CPU and storage space available for the server to perform correctly.
-Exchange Server 2016 should be the same size as the Exchange 2013 multirole server, but it requires additional resources.
+Ascertain the important parameters of the Exchange server appropriately so that there is sufficient RAM, CPU and storage space available for the server to perform smoothly.

 2. Installing Prerequisites and Exchange Server 2016

-Before carrying out the Exchange Server 2016 installation, ensure that the user in charge has the appropriate permissions to do it.
-Before starting, ensure that the following pre-requisites have been installed:
+Before proceeding to Exchange Server 2016 installation, ensure that the user in charge has the appropriate permissions to do it.
+Before starting, ensure that the following prerequisites have been installed: